 The Writers’ Museum

-Delve into literary history at the Writers’ Museum, dedicated to the lives and works of three of Scotland’s greatest writers: Robert Burns, Sir Walter Scott, and Robert Louis Stevenson.
-Explore their personal belongings, manuscripts, and memorabilia.
-This is a free museum
+Explore Scotland’s literary history at the Writers’ Museum.
+This free museum is will give you insight into the lives and works of three of Scotland’s greatest writers: Robert Burns, Sir Walter Scott, and Robert Louis Stevenson.
+Exhibits include their personal belongings, manuscripts and memorabilia.

 Camera Obscura

-The Great Hall built during the reign of James IV
+The Great Hall – dating from the reign of James IV

-The ornate Royal Palace, home to the Stewart monarchs
+The Royal Palace – home to the Stewart monarchy

-The Honours of Scotland, the nation’s crown jewels consisting of crown, sceptre and sword of state
+Scotland’s crown jewels – The Honours of Scotland.
+They consist of a crown, sceptre and sword of state

-St. Margaret’s Chapel – the oldest surviving building in the City, built in 1130
+St. Margaret’s Chapel.
+This is actually the oldest surviving building in the City, built in 1130

 Mons Meg, the giant cannon that could fire cannonballs weighing 15kg over two miles

-Try to time your visit to Edinburgh to coincide with the daily firing of the One O’Clock Gun, a tradition which dates back to 1861, brought from Paris to Edinburgh by businessman John Hewatt.
+Try to time your visit to Edinburgh to coincide with the daily firing of the One O’Clock Gun.
+This tradition dates back to 1861 after businessman John Hewatt brought it back from Paris to Edinburgh.

 Grassmarket

-After your visit to the castle, explore the Grassmarket area of Edinburgh’s Old Town with its labyrinth of preserved cobblestone streets.
-The area is a haven of independent merchants, designers, and artisans, offering an array of high-quality gift, clothing, and homeware shops.
-You will also find an assortment of bars, restaurants, and cafes that cater to all tastes and budgets.
+After your visit to the castle you can easily spend an hour or so wandering through the labyrinth of cobblestone streets that marks out the Grassmarket area of Edinburgh’s Old Town.
+You will find many interesting independent shops, designers, and artisans, offering an array of high-quality gifts, clothing, and homewares.
+You will also find a good assortment of bars, restaurants and cafes here.

 This historic area dates back to the early 15th century, evolving from a bustling marketplace for horses and cattle into a hub for various merchants and artisans.
-Over the centuries, it played a significant role in the city’s story, from hosting public executions to serving as a central location for social gatherings and celebrations.
-During the 18th century, the Grassmarket Area garnered notoriety for its vibrant pub culture, attracting poets, writers, and intellectuals.
+Public executions in the City used to take place in Grassmarket.
+And it was notorious in the 18th Century as the meeting (and drinking) place for poets, writers, and intellectuals.

 Grassmarket in Literature

-Several famous authors have taken inspiration from Grassmarket’s distinctive atmosphere.
-Sir Walter Scott’s “The Heart of Midlothian” depicts the Grassmarket’s role as a site for public executions, vividly portraying the emotional turmoil and societal complexities surrounding them.
+Several famous authors have taken inspiration from Grassmarket’s unique character and sometimes grisly history.
+It features in Sir Walter Scott’s “The Heart of Midlothian” in its role as a site for public executions.for example, depicted in Sir Walter Scott’s “The Heart of Midlothian”.

 Ian Rankin’s Crime Novels